wangziqi2013/wangziqi2013.github.io/_posts/2019-08-07-the-superfluous-load-queue.markdown

 To enforce load-load ordering, if instruction l2 is issued before l1, then it must be the case that no interleaving store happens between the cache read request of l2 and that of l1.
 This implies that, if a cache line invalidation or eviction happens between l2 and l1's read request, then l2 must be squashed, because the data it has read is no longer valid under TSO.
+If a load instruction bypasses multiple loads, similar rule applies that no invalidation or eviction is allowed until all of the bypassed loads read the L1 cache.
 In practice, processors often extend this "vulunerability window" to instruction commit time, such that load instructions appear to be executed at the exact time that they commit.

 Prior papers have proposed load queue-less designs by using value-based validation.
 Instead of letting the load queue know that an interleaving store operation or eviction invalidated a speculative load, the processor only checks the validity of